3 Best Nymphing Leader Setups – Guide Secrets For More Trout

 I’ll also use longer leaders for bigger rivers or when steelhead fishing.
-You can see more on steelhead fishing on my page Fly Fishing For Steelhead: Great Lakes Style.
+Click this link to see more about fly fishing for steelhead.

 Shorter nymphing leaders around 9 to 10 feet will mend much easier due to the weight of the thicker upper section of the leader and the weight of the fly line.
 I use shorter leaders when teaching new fly anglers.